jenitehan/bootstrap_facets/README.txt

 https://www.drupal.org/project/facets

-List group and single button dropdowns are the currently available components.
+List group, single button dropdown, and split button dropdown are the currently available components.

 Requires Bootstrap 3 through the Drupal Bootstrap theme or by any other means.